 Teaching

 My teaching practices are centered on active and inquiry-based learning.
 During the academic year, I teach in the School of Mathematics at Georgia Tech.
-During the summer, I teach at MathILy-Er, a summer program for high school students.
+Below are descriptions and materials for some of the courses that I ran.

 Courses at Georgia Tech